-Degenerative changes in the lower spinal column may lead to an enlargement of the facet joints in the back of the spine.
+Degenerative changes in your lower spinal column may lead to the enlargement of the facet joints in the back of your spine.

 The role of the lamina

-Each verterbra has two small flat bones, called lamina (shown here in purple) acting as a protective covering for the nerves in the back of the spine.
+Additionally, each individual verterbra has 2 small, flat bones called lamina (shown above in purple).
+The lamina act as a protective covering for the nerves in the back of your spine.

-Specifically, in the lower back the lamina protect the cauda equina, nerve roots that branch off the spinal cord and extend throughout the lower spine.
-A lumbar laminectomy surgery removes all or part of the lamina to give the affected nerve roots more space to heal.
+More specifically, the lamina protect nerve roots (called the cauda equina) that branch off the spinal cord and extend throughout the lower spine.
+A lumbar laminectomy surgery removes all or part of the lamina, as well as all or part of a facet joint(s), to give the affected nerve roots more space to heal.

-Your surgeon will approach your spine through a 2- to 5-inch incision in the midline of your lower back.
+A lumbar laminectomy will begin with a 2 to 5 inch incision in the midline of your lower back.

-Your back muscles, shown here in purple and called the erector spinae, will be dissected from the lamina.
+Your back muscles, called the erector spinae (shown above in purple), will then be dissected from the lamina.

-Your surgeon will then remove the lamina, or a portion of the lamina, and expose the nerve roots (shown above in white).
+Your surgeon will next remove the lamina, or a portion of the lamina, and expose your nerve roots (shown above in white).

-Your surgeon may trim or undercut the facet joints to give the nerve roots more room.
-Once a sufficient amount of bone has been removed to reduce pressure on the nerves, the erector spinae will be sewn back together.
+Your surgeon may trim or undercut your facet joints to provide more room for your nerve roots.
+After a sufficient amount of bone is removed to reduce pressure on your nerves, the erector spinae will be sewn back together.

-Decompression of the nerve root will usually relieve leg pain immediately after surgery, but numbness, tingling, and weakness could take up to a year to subside while the nerve heals.
+Additionally, decompression of the nerve root will often relieve leg pain immediately, but numbness, tingling, and/or weakness could take up to a year to subside (as the nerve continues to heal).